rvdxk/snake-game/README.md

 2. Open the project in IntelliJ IDEA.
 3. Build and run the application.
 4. Use arrow keys to control the snake:
--Up Arrow: Move Up<br>
+-Up Arrow: Move Up
--Down Arrow: Move Down<br>
+-Down Arrow: Move Down
--Left Arrow: Move Left<br>
+-Left Arrow: Move Left
--Right Arrow: Move Right<br>
+-Right Arrow: Move Right
-Try to eat the food to grow the snake and avoid collisions with the walls and yourself.<br>
+Try to eat the food to grow the snake and avoid collisions with the walls and yourself.

 ## Features
 -Classic Snake gameplay with a simple and intuitive interface.<br>